 Mission: Impossible - The Final Reckoning

 Tom Cruise's final turn as Ethan Hunt is, by any reasonable measure, a triumph of old-school filmmaking values.
-The Final Reckoning is a film about a man who refuses to let the world be destroyed, and who rallies a loyal team of friends to help him do it.
+The Final Reckoning is a film about a man who refuses to let the world be destroyed and who rallies a loyal team of friends to help him do it.
 No lectures.
-No subtext about how Western institutions are inherently rotten.
+No subtext about Western institutions being rotten.
 Just a guy hanging off things, making impossible choices, and saving humanity because that is what good men do.

 The plot picks up two months after Dead Reckoning Part One, with Hunt and his team racing to neutralize the Entity, a rogue AI that has infiltrated global nuclear systems.
 The stakes are literally apocalyptic.
-And McQuarrie, to his enormous credit, never lets the AI storyline devolve into a preachy meditation on technology or surveillance.
+And McQuarrie, to his enormous credit, never lets the AI storyline become a preachy meditation on technology or surveillance.
 The Entity is a villain, not a metaphor.
-It wants to end the world, and Ethan Hunt wants to stop it.
+It wants to end the world.
+Ethan Hunt wants to stop it.
 The simplicity is refreshing.

-What makes this film work, and what conservative audiences will appreciate most, is its unshakeable commitment to individual agency.
+What makes this film work is its unshakeable commitment to individual agency.
 Ethan Hunt does not wait for committees.
 He does not defer to institutional processes.
 When the CIA Director objects and bureaucrats waffle, Hunt goes anyway.
-This is not framed as recklessness.
-It is framed as moral clarity.
+This is not recklessness.
+It is moral clarity.
 The film understands that there are moments when one person's willingness to act matters more than any organizational chart.

-Luther Stickell's death is the emotional centerpiece of the film, and it lands with genuine weight.
-Ving Rhames has been part of this franchise since the beginning, and his sacrifice, minimizing a blast to save others, is played straight.
+Luther Stickell's death is the emotional centerpiece.
+Ving Rhames has been part of this franchise since 1996, and his sacrifice, staying behind to minimize a blast, is played straight.
 No irony, no subversion.
 A good man dies doing a brave thing for the people he loves.
 That is traditional storytelling at its finest.
-Ethan's grief afterward is real and unadorned.
-The farewell message from Luther is a gut punch.
+Ethan's grief is real and unadorned.
+The farewell message from Luther in the Poison Pill lands like a gut punch.

-The action sequences are, predictably, spectacular.
+The action sequences are predictably spectacular.
 The deep-sea dive to the sunken submarine is genuinely harrowing.
-The biplane chase in the final act is the kind of practical stuntwork that makes you remember why movies exist.
+The biplane chase in the final act is practical stuntwork of a kind that makes you remember why movies exist.
 Cruise, at 62, is still doing things on screen that defy comprehension.
-There is something fundamentally traditional about a star who insists on doing his own stunts.
-It communicates respect for the audience and commitment to craft that no amount of CGI can replicate.
+There is something fundamentally traditional about a star who insists on doing his own stunts: respect for the audience, commitment to craft.

-Hayley Atwell's Grace is capable without being a Girl Boss.
-The film gives her real things to do without positioning her as the ideological center of the story.
+Hayley Atwell's Grace continues her arc from Dead Reckoning, evolving from thief to trusted IMF agent.
+She is capable without being a Girl Boss.
+The film gives her real things to do without ever positioning her as the ideological center of the story.
 She is a team member, not a statement.

-Angela Bassett's turn as President Sloane avoids its potential woke checkbox with restraint.
-Sloane is competent and decisive.
-She avoids a preemptive nuclear strike not because of some peacenik philosophy but because it is tactically wrong.
+Angela Bassett's President Sloane is the closest the film gets to a woke checkbox, and even that is handled with restraint.
+Sloane avoids a preemptive nuclear strike not because of peacenik philosophy but because it is tactically wrong.
 The film treats her authority as legitimate without making her gender or race a talking point.
-That is how it should be done.
+That is how representation should work.

 Formula: Weighted Score = Severity × Authenticity Multiplier × Centrality Multiplier